diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Edit World
+	- World fit Value
-		- Size UI (DONE)
-		- Step UI (DONE)
-		- Integrate Size (DONE)
-		- Integrate Step (DONE)
-		- Toogle to fit world in viewport.
-Checkbox next to scale control
+		- Add it to game-builder in viewport.js
-			- Viewports that are set to fit the world, should update their scale when this changes

-	- Make nicer checkboxes with jQueryUI
+		- Serialize that value, and restore it on save
+		- Turn on/off the toogle as a viewport is created from reading a file
+	- Remove button
+		- Move the logic in the remove click handler into game-builder core

 	- Main Viewport can not be removed
 	- Editor Only viewport
 		- It can not be removed